bllanos/lean-learning/ffi/README.md

 2. [`map-array`](rust/map_array) provides higher-level abstractions on top of [`map-array-sys`](rust/map_array_sys).

+## FAQ

+### Why use Lean?

+Lean is an expressive language that allows programmers to focus on the abstract meaning of code and ignore execution details.
+Programs written in Lean are easy to reason about using [denotational semantics](https://en.wikipedia.org/wiki/Denotational_semantics) and easier to formally verify for correctness.

+### Why use Rust?

+Rust is a systems programming language with a large ecosystem of tooling and libraries that support a wide range of applications.

+### Why not use Rust from Lean?

+The code in this repository might assist with developing Lean libraries that depend on Rust libraries, although at the time of writing this idea has not been tested.
+This project assumes that Lean and Rust libraries will be linked together using Rust's build tools and that the `main()` functions of programs will be written in Rust.
+It is not designed as a framework for writing Lean programs that depend on Rust libraries, but for writing Rust programs that depend on Lean libraries which may, in turn, depend on Rust libraries.

+Writing Lean libraries that depend on Rust code is undesirable from two perspectives:

+1. Lean's formal verification tools cannot reason about code in other languages.
+Rust code could make Lean libraries unsound.
+A related idea is the [F* language's lattice of computational effects](https://fstar-lang.org/papers/mumon/paper.pdf) where pure, total functions cannot depend on partial or divergent functions.

+2. Rust is an ideal language for writing runtime infrastructure that connects logic with the real world.
+Runtime infrastructure should have a one-way dependency on the abstract logic of a program, according to architecture patterns such as the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).

+### What are the advantages of combining the two languages?

+A program written in a functional programming language combines a pure functional core with a surrounding runtime that executes side effects (see [Functional Programming in Lean](https://lean-lang.org/functional_programming_in_lean/Hello___-World___/Running-a-Program)).
+Working on both the runtime (in a systems programming language such as Rust) and pure functional core of a program (in a pure functional language such as Lean) leads to better results than working only within the core, for the following reasons:

+1. The runtime has some built-in overhead because it needs to run arbitrary programs.
+This is a "curse of generality".
+A runtime that can make assumptions about the program it is running can work more efficiently.

+   For example, when the core opens a file, the runtime must keep track of references to the file to [avoid closing the file until after all references expire](https://lean-lang.org/functional_programming_in_lean/Hello___-World___/Worked-Example___--cat).
+If the runtime instead knew which file to open, invoked a function from the core on data from the file (not on the file itself), and closed the file immediately afterwards, it would not need file handle reference tracking.

+2. Customizing the runtime provides a greater level of control over how a program executes, and allows parts of the runtime to be removed if it is known that the program will not use them.

+3. Programs need to perform operations ("side effects") that are difficult to model as pure functions.
+Functional programming languages introduce abstractions to help manage side effects, such as [monads](https://lean-lang.org/functional_programming_in_lean/Monads/Summary), [algebraic effects](https://koka-lang.github.io/koka/doc/book.html#why-handlers), and [graded types](https://granule-project.github.io/granule.html).
+Unfortunately, these abstractions are sometimes:

+   1. Difficult to understand

+   2. Contagious, affecting the entire language or large portions of code that do not directly perform side effects

+   3. A false sense of security, because the execution environment may violate assumptions made when reasoning about the program.

+   By developing part of a program at the runtime level, we can entirely eliminate representations of some side effects from the pure functional core.

 ## Credits

 The [`rust/lean_build/src/elan_fork/`](rust/lean_build/src/elan_fork) directory contains code adapted from [Elan](https://github.com/leanprover/elan), the Lean version manager.
 Refer to [`rust/lean_build/src/elan_fork/README.md`](rust/lean_build/src/elan_fork/README.md) for more information.